Analyzing DraftKings (DKNG) & The Competition

-DraftKings (NASDAQ: DKNG) is one of 24 publicly-traded companies in the “Miscellaneous amusement & recreation services” industry, but how does it compare to its rivals?
-We will compare DraftKings to similar companies based on the strength of its risk, dividends, profitability, valuation, institutional ownership, analyst recommendations and earnings.
+DraftKings (NASDAQ: DKNG) is one of 24 public companies in the “Miscellaneous amusement & recreation services” industry, but how does it compare to its rivals?
+We will compare DraftKings to similar businesses based on the strength of its analyst recommendations, earnings, valuation, institutional ownership, profitability, risk and dividends.

 |DraftKings